abunur/FlickFinder/README.md

 - detail view - rather than going to IMBD in the detail view, show a movie detail screen
   - enable movie thumbnail, tapping the thumbnail plays movie trailer if available
   - movie trailers might come from a separate API

+## Conclusion

+I really, really enjoyed working on this exercise.
+It made me much more aware of the current capabilities of AI with regard to coding, and I also really just enjoyed building this app, to the point that I think if I can find the time, I would like to continue developing it further.
+It also sparked my interest in leveraging AI to help me build iOS and Vision Pro apps in the future.